-The layout of the restaurant menu design should be clear and uncluttered.
-The font should be bold, aesthetically pleasing and yet, clearly visible.
+The layout of the menu should be clear and uncluttered.
+Divide the Restaurant Menu into logical sections using lines or boxes like Starters, Drinks, Pizzas/Pastas or Sweets.
+The font used in the restaurant menu should be bold, aesthetically pleasing and yet, clearly visible.
 The theme of the menu should reflect the font type, colour and should match the overall design of the restaurant.
 Thus, you can create a cuisine-centric look and feel to the menu card and the ambience that instantly connect people to the food.
 At the same time, also remember that too much graphics might look messy and take away the attention from the menu items.

 5. Don’t Skip the Description

 Delicacies, especially exotic ones might be new to many customers.
 At that, a short description, explaining the key ingredients of the dish might guide the guests to figure out what they want and what to order.
 You can put images of the dish as well, but make sure that the dish must live up to the image description.
+In short, write a short and engaging copy that is easy to understand for customers.
 Find out how to write restaurant menu descriptions that tempt customers to spend more here.